appelc/appelc.github.io/_projects/nkhotakota_camera_traps.md

     </div>
 </div>

-This project was a driving factor behind the development of Njobvu-AI, a user-friendly software tool to label images and train custom computer vision models, developed with collaborators at Oregon State University. (<a href="https://github.com/sullichrosu/Njobvu-AI">Github</a>) (<a href="https://arxiv.org/abs/2308.16435">Preprint</a>)
+Njobvu-AI was developed with collaborators at Oregon State University and is a user-friendly, collaborative software tool to label images and train custom computer vision models. (<a href="https://github.com/sullichrosu/Njobvu-AI">Github</a>) (<a href="https://arxiv.org/abs/2308.16435">Preprint</a>) (<a href="https://esajournals.onlinelibrary.wiley.com/doi/10.1002/eap.70096">Paper</a>)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">